 A "preprocessor operator" is an operator that is only recognized as an operator within the context of preprocessor directives.
 There are only three preprocessor-specific operators: the "stringizing" operator (#), the "token-pasting" (##) operator, and the defined operator.
-The first two are discussed in the context of the #define directive in Sections 8.2.2.1 and 8.2.2.2.
-The defined operator is discussed in Section 8.4.1, "The #if, #elif, #else, and #endif Directives."
+The first two are discussed in in the context of the #define directive in Sections 8.2.2.1 and 8.2.2.2.
+The defined operator is discussed in Section 8.4.1.

 A "pragma" is a "pragmatic," or practical, instruction to the C compiler.
 Pragmas in C source files are typically used to control the actions of the compiler in a particular portion of a program without affecting the program as a whole.
-(Section 8.6 describes the syntax for pragmas).
+Section 8.6 describes the syntax for pragmas.
 However, the compiler implementation defines the particular pragmas that are available and their meanings.
-See your compiler guide for information about the use and effects of specific pragmas.
+See your User's Guide for information about the use and effects of pragmas.